-But if in your quest for hiring good employees you hire someone who thinks and acts like you - mostly because they think and act like you - chances are good that you've just put the wrong person in the wrong job.
+But if, in your quest for hiring good superior performance employees, you hire someone who thinks and acts like you - mostly because they think and act like you - chances are good that you've just put the wrong person in the wrong job.

-The net result?
-Very frustrated managers, unmotivated employees and lost productivity in time and money.
-Your hiring good employees plan is now shot to hell!
+You end up with frustrated managers, unmotivated employees and lost productivity in time and money.

 Tom the President of a software development company figured this out recently.
-Because his company has improved revenues over the last year one of his goals this year is to hire a Sales Manager.
+Because his company has improved revenues over the last year one of his goals was to hire a Sales Manager.

-The current Operations Supervisor (Margaret) is a highly valued and effective employee.
-Tom has been toying with the idea of promoting her to the Sales Manager job.
-She is dependable, incredibly organized, and her favorite saying is, "Those who fail to plan, plan to fail."
+The current Operations Supervisor (Margaret) was a highly valued and effective employee.
+Tom had been toying with the idea of promoting her to the Sales Manager job.
+She was dependable, incredibly organized, and her favorite saying really worked in her role, "Those who fail to plan, plan to fail."

 Tom couldn't agree more - with the adage - or with Margaret's determination and focus.
 But, should Tom promote Margaret to Sales Manager?

-Margaret IS Tom's 'prime example' for how much hiring good employees makes a difference (her work excellence continually shines and helps the company), but Margaret has achieved her success because she's in a position that works with her style.
+Margaret IS Tom's 'prime example' for how important matching someone's strengths to the role is to success.
+Her work excellence and superior performance in her role as a Operations Manager continually shines and helps the company, but her success is because she's in a position that matches her top strengths.

 Over $250 billion a year is lost in productivity by workers who are not committed to their work.